The Short Dipole Antenna

 phase variation is described by the complex exponential

 describes the phase-variation of the wave versus distance.
+The parameter k is known as the wavenumber.
 Note also that the fields are oscillating in time at a frequency f in addition to the above spatial variation.

 Finally, the spatial variation of the fields as a function of direction from the antenna are given by radiation pattern for short dipole.
 For a vertical antenna oriented along the z-axis, the radiation will be maximum in the x-y plane.
 Theoretically, there is no radiation along the z-axis far from the antenna.